 With virtually every new Pennsylvania motorcycle accident claim my law office takes in, at some point there is a discussion about if and when we are forced to file a motorcycle accident lawsuit, which county would be the best for a motorcycle accident in PA case to be filed?

 Most clients, after hearing my typical motorcycle lawyer speech about which counties will return the highest verdict for someone injured in a motorcycle accident in PA, understand that in Pennsylvania, the best counties to file a lawsuit are generally Philadelphia and Alleghany counties.

-In New Jersey, generally, most of the northern counties, given their proximity to New York, usually return the highest verdicts.
 However, the law generally restricts where we are allowed to file suit in a motorcycle accident in PA.

 After giving this speech to current and former clients for well over twenty years, many still have difficulty understanding it, because as they ride their motorcycles, they see many other bikes on the road and it leads them to believe that if they do end up facing a jury trial, the pool of potential jurors will be filled with other motorcycle riders.

 That is rarely the case.

 In many of the jury trials I have been involved with over the years, you would be surprised that a majority of the people sitting on the panel have never been on a motorcycle, nor do they have any desire to ride one, and therefore we generally end up with a jury panel of between 8-12 people, most of which don’t have much sympathy for an injured biker.

 A perfect example can be observed in Pennsylvania counties such as Montgomery, Chester, Delaware, Lehigh, Northampton and Bucks County.